AdoraNwodo/hooks-app/README.md

 # React Context Hooks App

-This is a basic project that shows that to use React Hooks.
+This is a basic project that shows how to use React Hooks.

 ## Getting Started

 To use this project, download or clone this repository:

 SSH: `git@github.com:AdoraNwodo/hooks-app.git`
 HTTPS: `https://github.com/AdoraNwodo/hooks-app.git`